Honey bees are an important part of our life and livelihood. So, knowing the body parts of the honey bee or its structure is worth exploring.

-Honey bees have a pair of pliers called Mandible, It is used for cutting, grasping, to squeeze flower, to eat bee pollen and to build wax comb.
+Honey bees have a pair of pliers called Mandible, It is used for cutting, grasping, squeezing flowers, eating bee pollen and building wax comb.

 The thorax is the middle part of the bee, attached with three pairs of legs and two pairs of wings.

 Legs that are used primarily for walking.
-However, the forelegs have tiny hairs designed to clean the antennae and hind legs contain pollen basket. once collected bee pollen are pressed into pellets.
+However, the forelegs have tiny hairs designed to clean the antennae and the hind legs contain a pollen basket. once collected bee pollen are pressed into pellets.